-This year, we celebrate 25 years of not holding back, a phrase we use to describe our vision for The Foundation, Fred never held back and neither do we.
-To commemorate, we're proud to launch the Future Fund to take Fred’s vison into the next 25 years.
+In 2018, we celebrated 25 years of not holding back, a phrase we use to describe our vision for The Foundation - Fred never held back and neither do we.
+To commemorate, we proudly launched the Future Fund to take Fred’s vision into the next 25 years.

 The Future Fund isn't an endowment fund or a capital fund.
 It's about identifying and funding significant projects that will build long-term sustainability for eye care in the Pacific.
 It's also about working with our community of donors, agencies, governments and health professionals so there’s no holding back when it comes to getting the job done.
 Just like Fred.